UiO-IN3110/UiO-IN3110.github.io/assignments/assignment1/assignment1.md

     <img src="Selection_001.png" width="700">

     This could open up a dialogue window asking where to fork your repository to.
-Make sure you choose your personal \"UiOUser name\".
+Make sure you choose your personal UiO User name.

     <img src="Selection_002.png" width="400">